planetruby/gems/_drafts/happy_gemfile.md

 ## What does the end result look like?

-Your average boilerplate Rails Gemfile ends up being a lot more cut down.
+Your average boilerplate Rails Gemfile ends up being a lot more cut down, initially it might throw you off that `rails` is in the middle of the pack, but I think it does feel more easier to cognitively digest.

 ```ruby
 source 'https://rubygems.org'